haqoffl/swappyBox/README.md

 SwappyBox is already feature-rich with the following components implemented:

-   - ETH-based SwappyBox creation with strike price and expiry.
+   - WND-based SwappyBox creation with strike price and expiry.

    - Dynamic box bidding — only higher bids accepted.